matt-newman/matt-newman.github.io/README.md

 A good grasp how to use the command line for a variety of tasks, with a familiarity with a few of the vast number of incredibly useful tools available.
 Obviously more recently using the command line for grunt and task runners to aid automated build tasks and testing.

 ### Other notable skills/technologies:
 * Windows, Mac, iPhone, Android: used both professionally and personally.
-* Apache: Familiarity with working on (configuring/maintaining) a local Apache instance.
+* Apache: Familiarity with working on (configuring/maintaining) Apache.
 * SVN, Git
 * Regex used intermittently since: <time datetime="2011" class="since-date">2011</span>
 * JSP used rarely since: <time datetime="2011" class="since-date">2011</span>